michaelreinhard/scipy-advanced-tutorial/Part1/03-thethingsyoucantgoogle.md

 (look like lisp right ?)

-These are basically a work around some scoping problem in JS.
+These are basically work arounds for some scoping problems in JS.
 Imagine that in python:

 ```javascript
 >>> for i in range(5):